gragusa/CovarianceMatrices.jl/README.md

 ### Covariances without `GLM.jl`

-One might want to calculate variance estimator when the regression (or some other model) is fit "manually".
+One might want to calculate a variance estimator when the regression (or some other model) is fit "manually".
 Below is an example of how this can be accomplished.

 ```julia
 X   = [ones(n) x]